nla-group/fABBA/doc/source/quickstart.rst

 .. admonition:: Note

    Some machine may raise the Cython issue, most of them happens since their machine have security issue - e.g., firewall - or without VC++ installed.
+Pleasee contact developers team for further support if you cannot address the Cython related issues.

 Installing `fABBA` from the `conda-forge` channel can also be achieved by adding `conda-forge` to your channels with: